 The directions are in bold.
 Below each of the steps, you will find a scientific explanation for why that step matters, and some tips.
 You might also like to read my guide, How to do meditation at home.

-Beginners Meditation Script
+Mindfulness Meditation Script

 1: Sit comfortably with good posture